happycube/cxadc-linux3/README.md

 If issues with binutills persists just use a diffrent Kernal like [Xanmod](https://xanmod.org/) has been tested and fixed the issue.

+# Configuration

 ## Scripted Commands

-Check the `utils folder` and the associated README for quicker and more simplified commands.
+Check the `utils folder` and the associated [README](https://github.com/happycube/cxadc-linux3/blob/master/utils/README.md) for quicker and more simplified commands.

 To enable short system wide commands, first change into the utils directory from the cxadc source folder: